sirn-se/phrity-slim-openapi/README.md

 Adapter that reads [OpenApi](https://spec.openapis.org) schema and add included routes to [Slim](https://www.slimframework.com).
 By defining `operationId` in OpenApi schema, the adapter will automatically instanciate and call referenced controller class.

+Some features
+- Automatic mapping of routes to controllers
+- OpenApi specification in JSON or YAML source
+- Optional validation of requests and responses

 ## Installation

 Install with [Composer](https://getcomposer.org/);